Gchethankumar/Experiment--05-Implementation-of-flipflops-using-verilog/README.md

 The following table shows the state table of T flip-flop.

 Here, Qtt & Qt+1t+1 are present state & next state respectively.
 So, T flip-flop can be used for one of these two functions such as Hold, & Complement of present state based on the input conditions, when positive transition of clock signal is applied.
 The following table shows the characteristic table of T flip-flop.
-Inputs	Present State	Next State
+Present Inputs,	Present State	and Next State.

 ![image](https://user-images.githubusercontent.com/36288975/167909015-53aa9450-3f28-4202-887a-79d88228f8a0.png)